WangXudongSIA/wangxudongsia.github.io/index.md

 ## News

+- **[Jul.
+2026]** We provide a comprehensive survey for Vision-and-Language Navigation, please refer to <a href="https://www.preprints.org/manuscript/202603.0739" target="_blank"> From Instruction Following to Cognitive Navigation: A Survey on the Evolution of Vision-and-Language Navigation</a>.
+-
 - **[Jun.
 2026]** I am honored to have been awarded the **Jiang Xinsong Young Talent Fund**!

 - **[May.
 2026]** I am honored to have been awarded the **Government-sponsored overseas study funding by the China Scholarship Council (CSC)**!